keras-team/keras-hub/examples/bert/README.md

     --bert_config_file examples/bert/configs/bert_tiny.json \
 ```

-The script could be easily adapted to any other text classification fine-tuning
+The script could be easily adapted to any other text classification finetuning
 tasks, where inputs can be any number of raw text sentences per sample.